 - Learn methods of detecting outliers and influential observations

-- Learn how to detect associations between variables using the FREQ procedure
+- Learn how to detect associations between variables using PROC FREQ

-- Use PROC LOGISTIC to perform a Logistic Regression Analysis
+- Use PROC LOGISTIC to build a simple Logistic Regression model with a continuous predictor

-- Use PROC LOGISTIC to perform Multiple Logistic Regression
+- Use PROC LOGISTIC to build a Multiple Logistic Regression model

 WHAT YOU SHOULD ALREADY KNOW...